 Some people even go as far as to try and sleep in their soccer cleats which I have personally tried before.
 I don’t find it all that comfortable.
 I just never felt the need to actually do that.
 But I’m sure some of you guys in the comment section will tell you stories of how you slept in your brand new soccer cleats and that’s perfectly fine to do as well.

 Just as a side note in regards to the best way to break in your soccer cleats, I think a really good method if you absolutely must wear them the second that you get them, is to go to a field or go to an area where you have just enough space to juggle the soccer ball.
 Juggling the ball is really intensive activity.
-That's not going to cause you any kind of discomfort.
-You're not going to get blisters from juggling plus you're getting to wear the shoes, you're getting used to the way they feel both on feet as well on the ball.
-Plus you're heating them up a little bit which is in turn going to soften everything up.
-And again, you're slowly easing in to the break in process which in turn is going to make it much more easy for you once you actually have to do more high intensity movements such as sprinting, running, striking the ball, that is something that I definitely would recommend.
+That’s not going to cause you any kind of discomfort.
+You’re not going to get blisters from juggling plus you’re getting to wear the shoes, you’re getting used to the way they feel both on feet as well on the ball.
+Plus you’re heating them up a little bit which is in turn going to soften everything up.
+And again, you’re slowly easing into the break-in process which in turn is going to make it much easier for you once you actually have to do more high-intensity movements such as sprinting, running, striking the ball, that is something that I definitely would recommend.
 Just easy juggling is a great way to break in your shoes.

 5. Get the Right Size Soccer Cleats